cnalty/cnalty.github.io/README.md

 # About Me

-I am a Ph.D. student at Oregon State University focusing on Reinforcement Learning and Robotics.
+I am a Computer Science Ph.D.
+Student at Oregon State University advised by [Dr. Alan Fern](https://eecs.oregonstate.edu/people/fern-alan).
+I am member of at the [Dynamic Robotics  Labratory](https://mime.oregonstate.edu/research/drl/index.html) where I study bipedal robot control and motion planning through deep reinforcement learning.
+My current research there focuses on transfering behaviors observed in video data, such as vaulting over a wall or performing a flip, to robotic actions on Agility Robotics' Cassie Robot.
+I am also interested in Artificial Intelligence Safety and Ethics research.

+Before coming to Oregon State University, I worked at Mukh Technologies as a Machine Learning Engineer under [Dr. Rama Chellappa](https://engineering.jhu.edu/faculty/rama-chellappa/) and [Dr. Carlos Castillo](https://scholar.google.com/citations?user=jxf3Qv0AAAAJ&hl=en).
+Here I worked on computer vision tasks related to faces including detection, attribute extraction, and recognition for both production and research purposes.
+My research here was focused on using Generative Adversarial Networks for Thermal-to-Visible Face verification.

 I graduated from the University of Marlyand in August of 2021 with a Bachelor's in Computer Science with honors and a minor Mathematics.
-My honors work was focused on Reinforcement Learning, a topic I am still very passionate about outside of my day to day work in Computer Vision.
+My honors work was focused on Reinforcement Learning under the supervision of [Dr. James Reggia](https://www.cs.umd.edu/~reggia/).

 My CV can be found [here](CV-cnalty.pdf)